yehezkielbs/telemetry_gem/README.md

 ## Affiliates

 This gem supports affiliate data sending.
-In order to use this capability call the Telemetry::Api.affiliate_send(flows, unique-identifier) method.
+In order to use this capability call the Telemetry::Api.affiliate_send(unique-identifier, flows) method.
 You must have an enterprise account and get support to enable your account for affiliates first.

 	require 'telemetry'